Gunnlaugr ormstunga

 Gunnlaugr was born ca. 983.
 From an early age he proved himself impetuous, audacious, brave, and tough.
-He was also a skilled author of mostly derogatory poems, which earned him the cognomen ormstunga "lindworm tongue".
+He was also a skilled author of mostly derogatory poems, which earned him the cognomen ormstunga "serpent-tongue".
 After a quarrel with his father, Illugi, Gunnlaugr left his home at the age of twelve to stay for some time at Borg with Þorsteinn Egilsson, the son of Egill Skallagrímsson.
 There, he became acquainted with Þorsteinn's daughter, Helga the fair, reputedly the most beautiful woman on Iceland.
 Her hair was so ample that she could hide herself in it.

 When Gunnlaugr was eighteen, he went abroad.
 At that time, Helga became his fiancée, on the condition that she would wait no more than three years for Gunnlaugr.
 He visited the courts of Norway, Ireland, Orkney and Sweden and England.
 In Sweden, he visited the court of King Óláfr Skötkonung where he met his rival, the Icelandic champion and skald, Hrafn Önundarson.